 With about 240 million native speakers and about 30 million people who speak it as their second language, Portuguese is one of the most widespread global languages.
 If you are interested in the Portuguese language, literature and culture, from the poetry of the courtly troubadours to the digital media, study with us!
 Become a specialist in the cultures of Portugal, Brazil and the lusophone regions of Africa and explore their distinctive linguistic characteristics.
 Find out why Portugal is sometimes described as a country of poets, or learn more about what the Portuguese fado and the Brazilian samba have in common.

-Degree: Bachelor (B.A.)
+Degree: Bachelor of Arts (B.A.)
 (2 subjects)

-Standard period of study: 6 semesters
+Standard course length: 6 semesters

-Admission to the summer semester 2018:
+Admission to the winter semester 2018/19:

 - 2nd to 6th subject semester: open admission (enrolment without previous application)

 - International applicants (non-EU): open admission (application to International Student Services)